 Simultaneous submissions: we accept simultaneous submissions, just let us know if someone else picks it first.

 Published by us: if we've published your work before, you are welcome to submit a new work to another open call.

 Withdrawing: if you need to withdraw your submission, send us an email.
 Tell us the name of your piece and which call you submitted it to.
 We run simultaneous open calls half the year so we need to know which team to contact.

 How to submit: we accept submissions several ways.
-For all open calls to WayWords and Tales, you may submit your piece via email, Dropbox, Duosuma, or Query Manager.
+For all open calls to WayWords and Tales, you may submit your piece via email, Dropbox, or Duosuma.
 You will find links to all methods on each open call page.
 For The Writer's Games, you may submit your weekly entry via email or Dropbox.
 Both are linked on the Writer's Games page.